wilsonliaows/docs/_docs/_recipes/infinite-loops.markdown

 ### Best Practices

 #### Creating Custom Fields
-Create fields in your application that are meant for identifying jobs synced by Workato.
+Create fields in the connected applications that are meant for identifying jobs synced by Workato.
 Referring to the above example in 'Trigger Filters', the Next Step field in the Salesforce Opportunity should **always** be empty so that Workato will identify that as a job to be synced over.

 Thus, it is not advisable to use a commonly used field like 'Description' for these purposes, as they may be filled in by mistake and cause that job to be filtered out in the trigger.